christianThardy/christianThardy.github.io/tom-interpretability.md

 **Late Previous Token Integration (L16-23)**
 - **Primary Function:** Final state integration
    - **QKVO Flow:**
+   - 8.1 Output maintains parallel current/believed states.
+When 16.2's keys interact with 8.1's output, activations correspond to (`John`, `Mark`, `cat`, `box`, `basket`) in the beginning of the sequence.
+Disperse activations for temporal and action tokens
+          - Activations correspond mostly to `Mark`
+        - 16.2 receives 8.1's output, duplicate token head informs suppression head of duplicate activity.
+16.2's output suppresses repeated names as suppression activations for Mark's repeated tokens are higher than John's, mitigating the actual state of the cats location in favor of the belived state with clear separation
      - 16.7 and 18.6 query from all processed streams, primarily from induction head outputs
      - 21.5, 22.2/3/4/5, L23.H6 perform final integration by:
         - Querying against induction, copy suppression and duplicate token head outputs, primarily from 15.0, 16.7, 17.6, 18.6, 18.7, 20.2